alexgao09/structuredpriorsmrp_public/README.md

 5. Run threemodelwriteup_v3_posteriorvariance.R with the same configurations.
 This will produce the bias plots shown in the paper for a given configuration.

+## Steps to run simulation pipeline in simulation_spatialmrp directory (undirected structured priors example)

+1. Choose sample_size in icar_mrp_simulation_bym2.R and then run the script.
+This conducts spatial MRP simulations, based off binomial regression

+2. Run icar_mrp_viz.R with the same configurations to visualize the spatial MRP simulations

 ## Steps to run data analysis on 2008 Annenberg phone survey in realdata_annenberg directory
 1. Request access for the 2008 National Annenberg Election Survey (NAES) telephone from the Annenberg Public Policy Center and put the phone survey text file into the realdata_annenberg directory.
 Rename it to annenbergphone2008.txt